KollinRT/PythonTextBasedGame/README.md

 Commands are entered as text (for example `move A1`, `potion Basic HP Potion` or `quit`).
 When a battle starts you decide every action: `attack`, `spell fireball`, `ability power shot` or `potion Major HP Potion`.
-Append an enemy number (e.g. `attack 2`) to focus a specific target – healing spells such as the cleric's Healing Prayer automatically restore the caster without needing an enemy selection.
+Append an enemy number (e.g. `attack 2`) to focus a specific target, or use `spell healing prayer ally 2` / `ally Mira` to channel restorative magic to a specific party member.
 Rangers can direct their hawk companions by prefixing commands with `pet`, e.g. `pet attack 2` or `pet ability twin strike` when the companion's initiative turn arrives.